“Persia” & (why) it changed to “Iran”

 Additionally, all too often Iran was confused with their neighboring Arab state of Iraq, so much that during World War II, Winston Churchill called to enforce continuation of the term of Persia when dealing with political documentation.
 But in fact the name of the country within Persia the name has pretty much always been a variant of Iran.

-Even today, in an effort to separate themselves, those opposed to the current government in Iran continue to refer to themselves as Persian.
+Even today, in an effort to separate themselves from government; those opposed to the current government in Iran continue to refer to themselves as Persian.